abarker/pytest-helper/doc/sphinx_docs/index.rst

 This package provides several functions which make it easier to set up and run unit tests in Python using the `pytest <http://pytest.org>`_ testing framework.
-For example, there are functions to simplify modifying the search path with relative pathnames and to make files self-testing when they are executed as scripts.
+For example, there is a functions to simplify modifying the search path, using relative pathnames, and a function to make files self-testing whenever they are executed as scripts.
+Perhaps the most useful feature is that relative pathnames are always relative to the file they occur in, not the package root or the working directory.
 This package makes use of pytest but is not part of the official pytest project.

 Installation
 ============